faelgabriel/elixircd/README.md

 ## Introduction

 ElixIRCd is an IRCd (Internet Relay Chat daemon) server implemented in Elixir.
-It is designed to provide a robust, scalable, and highly concurrent IRC server environment.
+It is designed to provide a robust, and highly concurrent IRC server environment.
 Its implementation makes use of the functional nature of Elixir and leverages the built-in concurrency and memory database capabilities of the Erlang VM to deliver an efficient and reliable platform for IRC operations.

 ## Status